 Doughnuts (1-2) & cider: after you finish

-Mask up please at check-in and whenever you are within 6 feet of others.
+Mask up please at check-in, at the start line and whenever you are within 6 feet of others.
 Pick up your race number.
 Attach your number on the front of your front side, outer layer.
 Please don’t cover it up or the chip timing may not work.
 Come with your race number to help keep lines short.
 We’ll provide your race number via email the day or two before the race.

 Portajohns are located at the start/finish only, between the Apple Haus and Gift Barn (see parking map).
 Please do not use Robinette’s bathroom due to septic limitations.

 If you cannot attend the race, you must pick up your shirt at check-in, BEFORE the start of the race.
 We have no way of knowing who will or will not be at the race so we reserve the right to give away or sell all shirts once same-day check-in ends.

 Race organizers reserve the right to cancel the event in the case of COVID conditions or extended severe weather.
 We will do everything possible to get the event in, but refunds are not available if it is cancelled due to significant costs we must pay in advance of the race.
 We would offer a partial (weather) or full (COVID) deferred credit code to next year’s race however.